MMWeb87/emlab-generation2-analysis-app/README.md

 ## Overview

-This shiny app is an attempt to make the analysis of EMLab Generation output convenient and flexible.
+This R shiny app provides an UI to analyse EMLab Generation output.

 With it is possible to:

-- analyse runs from EMlab generation with a graphical and interactive shiny interface
+- Analyse runs from EMLab with a graphical and interactive interface
+- Search through the log files
-- generate custom reports for further use in publications
+- Generate custom reports for further use in publications

+## Installation

+To run

 ## First steps